Pest control licence

 1. Contact controlled substances licensing

 Before applying or paying for a licence, contact controlled substances licensing:

 Download an application form for either licence from the SA Health website then complete, sign and date the form.

 Lodge the completed form with the SA Health's controlled substances licensing unit, along with the specified fee (fees and lodgment instructions are on the form) and any other documentation required.

 A pest controller's licence and a full pest management technician's licence may be issued or renewed for one year or three years.
 Licence renewal forms are sent out a few weeks before the licence expiry date.

 A limited pest management technician's licence is valid for one year and can be renewed only once, for one year.

-If you hold a limited licence and meet the criteria for a full technician's licence - ie you have attained the necessary qualifications - you can apply to upgrade.
+If you hold a limited licence and have the necessary qualifications for a full technician's licence you can apply to upgrade.